emqx/emqx-docs/en_US/data-integration/rule-sql-builtin-functions.md

 ```

-The rule engine SQL snippet above will create one output message for each
+The rule SQL snippet above will create one output message for each
 sensor in the input data.
 Each message will be a JSON object containing
 one field for the date and one field for the average of the sensor's data field
 after the smallest and largest values have been removed (as they might be
 outliers).
 Thus given the payload above, the three output messages will have
 the following payloads:

 Message 1: